 Therefore, if you are dissatisfied with the care or treatment received at the NHS, then it is important to make your concerns known to your healthcare provider because making these complaints known early enough will make for an easier and speedy resolution.
 However, if you wish to speak to someone else who is not directly involved in the care you received, then you may also wish to speak to a Patient Advice and Liaison Service (PALS) member who tries to settle issues for you especially when it is urgent before you make an official complaint.
 Our NHS medical negligence solicitors can guide you to make successful hospital complaints.
 Complaints can either be made to the NHS service provider directly involved or the hospital or to the commissioner of the services.

 When writing a complaint on behalf of someone else, you will be required to include their written consent in your official letter.
-The exceptions to this are when the victim is deceased or a lack of mental capacity.
+The exceptions to this are when the victim is deceased or lack the mental capacity.

 No Win No Fee Medical Negligence Compensation Claim Policy

 At NHS Negligence Claim, we operate on a no win no fee basis.
 We do not want the thought of legal fees to put off the idea of seeking redress against the NHS and getting the compensation you deserve.
 This simply means that if the negligence claim was unsuccessful, you would not owe us a penny.